Imgkl/davinci/README.md

 # Davinci
 <img src ="https://i.ibb.co/wJMkxM5/Oakbridge-Middle-School.png">
 <br>
-A simple flutter package to convert any widget to an image which can be used to share to other apps and chats.
+A package to convert any widget to an image which can be used to share to other apps and chats.

 ## 📹 Preview